nittin4664/react-nodjs/README.md

 node server.js #to start the app

-#next to run app as a service with pm2
+#To run app as a service

+sudo npm install pm2

+pm2 start process.json #you have to be the project folder (we can update this http://pm2.keymetrics.io/docs/usage/application-declaration/)

+#starts 4 instance on the app and the app status can be monitored

+pm2 monit or list to see status and health